 Cultural landscapes are the imprint on the natural landscape of physical human activity combined with unconscious schemes of spatial organization and patterns of living and working.
 This alteration and manipulation of the natural landscape provides a look at the long interaction between humans and their environment.
 Technology, politics, landuse management, economic, and environmental factors all influence how humans interact with the landscape and order their world.
 Upon closer inspection of the interplay between these factors that form a cultural landscape and between the cultural landscapes themselves, an overall understanding of the history of an area begins to emerge.
 This provides a broad, dynamic look at human history.

 No listed or eligible cultural landscapes have been identified within the park.
 However, two potential cultural landscapes that could be affected by the GMP alternatives have been identified and are described in the following sections.
-There are other potential cultural landscapes (Duncan and Wellington) that are not evaluated since they will not be affected.

 Medano Ranch Landscape